jnavb/tube-docs/content/if-else.md

 If/Else clauses are made of a function predicate and an if/else expression.
 They work similar as ternary operators except else clauses are optional.

-To use them add an indentation level and the keyword `:` followed by a space and the function name.
+To use them, add an indentation level and the keyword `:` followed by a space and the function name.

 # Example If